 (e) Issuance of Decision After Expiration of Call for Review Period

 The FINRA Board shall issue and serve its written decision on the Parties and provide a copy to each member of FINRA with which a Respondent is associated.
+The FINRA Board may serve the decision on the Parties by electronic mail.
+Service by electronic mail shall be deemed complete upon sending the decision.
 The decision shall constitute the final disciplinary action of FINRA for purposes of SEA Rule 19d-1(c)(1), unless the FINRA Board remands the proceeding.